graphile/worker/README.md

 graceful process.

-If the worker completely dies unexpectedly (e.g. `process.exit()`, segfault, `SIGKILL`) then those jobs remain locked for 4 hours, after which point they're available to be processed again automatically.
-You can free them up earlier than this by clearing the `locked_at` and `locked_by` columns on the relevant tables.
+If the worker completely dies unexpectedly (e.g. `process.exit()`, segfault, `SIGKILL`) then the jobs that that worker was executing remain locked for at least 4 hours.
+Every 8-10 minutes a worker will sweep for jobs that have been locked for more than 4 hours and will make them available to be processed again automatically.
+If you run many workers, each worker will do this, so it's likely that jobs will be released closer to the 4 hour mark.
+You can unlock jobs earlier than this by clearing the `locked_at` and `locked_by` columns on the relevant tables.

 If the worker schema has not yet been installed into your database, the following error may appear in your PostgreSQL server logs.
 This is completely